mikefowler/mikefowler.github.io/_posts/2011-12-14-settling-content-system.md

 - Customizable to no end - I basically started a theme from nothing and cherry-picked features from the stock theme

 Check out Octopress on its [official site](http://octopress.org/) or [fork it on Github](https://github.com/imathis/octopress).
 For some more thoughts on Octopress, check out [this post over at Divya Manian's site](http://nimbupani.com/redesign-notes.html) (she also just recently launched a redesign running on Octopress).

+**Edit:** I have since regressed to plain old Jekyll since the big update came out.
+I started to become disenchanted with Octopress after realizing that it was a pain to publish a new post unless I was at my laptop with access to Terminal.
+Plain old Jekyll is my new jam, and if you need a nice writing environment (that you can publish from, no less), [Prose.io](http://prose.io) is so elegant.